How Not To Get Talked Over Or Ignored In Group Conversations

 - Know that in even if you do everything above, you'll still sometimes get ignored or have someone else talk over you and get their turn instead.
 You can't always win, especially when several eager people are battling for each chance to talk.

 Know how to "hold the floor" once you do start speaking

 Even if you know to how initially begin speaking, you can still get talked over or ignored soon after if you can't keep the group's attention on you:

 - Apply the tips above regarding speaking loudly and clearly enough, etc.

 - After you've said your first sentence or two, take a split second to see if everyone is focused on you.
-If not, try to get their attention ("Haha, wait is anyone paying attention?
+If not, try to get their attention ("Ha ha, wait, is anyone listening?
 Yep?
-Okay, anyway I was saying..."), or accept you don't have it and try again later This can save you from talking for several sentences, only to realize no one was listening, then sheepishly trailing off.
+Okay, anyway I was saying..."), or accept you don't have it and try again later This can save you from talking for several sentences, only to realize no one was tuned in, then sheepishly trailing off.

 - Be careful about taking long pauses in the middle of speaking.
 People may think you're done talking, or know you're not, but still use it as their chance to interrupt you.